TranslationalBioinformaticsIGTP/STARProtocols_Mazuelas_2022/README.md

 #### Download Reference data and prepare the Salmon index

-5. Download the reference genome `hg38.fa.gz` from UCSC:
+6. Download the reference genome `hg38.fa.gz` from UCSC:

 ```
 mkdir -p references && wget 'ftp://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz' -O references/hg38.fa.gz
 ```

-6. Download the reference transcriptome `refMrna.fa.gz` from UCSC: gz
+7. Download the reference transcriptome `refMrna.fa.gz` from UCSC: gz
 ```
 mkdir -p references && wget 'ftp://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/refMrna.fa.gz' -O references/refMrna.fa.gz
 ```
-7. Create a Salmon index using `STARProtocols_SalmonIndex.sh` contained in this directory for processing your data
+8. Create a Salmon index using `STARProtocols_SalmonIndex.sh` contained in this directory for processing your data
 ```
-bash STARProtocols_SalmonIndex.sh
+. ./STARProtocols_SalmonIndex.sh
 ```

 #### Run QC pipeline

-7.  **WARNING!** Add at the `QCheatmap_pipeline_parameters.yaml` the directory location where your fastq files are stored.
+9.  **WARNING!** Add at the `QCheatmap_pipeline_parameters.yaml` the directory location where your fastq files are stored.

-8. Pseudoalign your fastq files using `STARProtocols_Salmon_Alignment.R` in your command line.
+10. Pseudoalign your fastq files using `STARProtocols_Salmon_Alignment.R` in your command line.
 ```
 Rscript STARProtocols_Salmon_Alignment.R
 ```
-9. Please fill up `Sample.Info.Guide.csv` with your own sample information (fastq file name and sample name).
+11. Please fill up `Sample.Info.Guide.csv` with your own sample information (fastq file name and sample name).

-10. Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated running `STARProtocols_QC.R` in your command line.
+12. Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated running `STARProtocols_QC.R` in your command line.
 ```
 Rscript STARProtocols_QC.R
 ```